 #4 Carbon Express X-Force Piledriver 390 – Best Crank CockingWHY WE LIKE IT: The Carbon Express X-Force Piledriver 390 is a super powerful crossbow with an incredibly helpful accessory.
 With the included quiet crank cocking wrench, this is the easiest crossbow to use on our list.

 On top of this, this crossbow is designed with customization in mind.
 You get an adjustable butt stock and a foregrip with multiple positions for the ultimate versatility.
 It’s also fairly lightweight, weighing in at 7.2 lbs, which is about average for the crossbows we tested.
+That’s good because your other gear like the best survival knives add to your weight as well.
 Another one of the Piledriver’s best features is its 390 FPS firing velocity, the second highest on our list.
 This high of a firing velocity enables you to shoot your targets at farther distances with more accuracy.
 If you find yourself needing some more flexibility and ease of use in your crossbow, then the Carbon Express X-Force Piledriver 390 and its handy crank wench is the choice for you.

 #5 PSE Thrive 400 – Best Value/Best FPSWHY WE LIKE IT: With blistering fast firing velocity, a lightweight build and tons of extras, the PSE Thrive 400 crossbow offers the most value on our list, making it an excellent choice for veteran crossbow hunters.